 See Love Be.
 I am now exploring teaching this course, based on my book, as an eight week group course (eight 90 minute weekly sessions).
-I am running a trial group this spring, am teaching it for the Reading Interfaith network in the summer and also in a four day retreat format in July.
+I am running a trial group this spring, am teaching it for the Reading Interfaith network in the summer and also in a four day retreat format in July (see ‘coming events’ page).
 I hope I might be in a position to run an open course later in 2019 or early 2020.

 Mindfulness Based Cognitive Therapy (MBCT).
 I am accredited teacher of this eight week course and teach for the Oxford Mindfulness Centre through the year.
 If you want to learn mindfulness through this course format then please see the Oxford Mindfulness Centre web-site.